Do Go On - Do Go On Presents: Arty Facts - Young and Jackson's 'Chloe'

 Yeah.

 I mean, it'd be pretty lucky if it rhymed in both French and English.
-Yeah, that would be a coincidence.
-Poetry has to rhyme.
-It has to.

-the facts out there.
-It's not rhyming.
 It's just a little story, isn't it?
-Yeah.
-And that's fine.

-That's the worst limerick I've ever heard.
+That's a worst limerick I've ever heard.

-There once was a woman from Nantucket and she had a great time that day.
+And she had a great time that day.

 So how did Chloe end up here?

-I'll tell you.
+Oh, I'll tell you.

-Yeah, I was hoping you would elaborate.
+Yeah, I was thinking you would elaborate.

-So the painting began its journey to Australia in Sydney where it was exhibited.
+So the painting began its journey to Australia in Sydney,

-It began the journey in Sydney?
+It began the journey in Sydney.

-In Sydney.
 That is convenient.

-Wow, you really skipped over that.
+Wow, you really skipped.

 You've made the big chunk of the journey already.